girls-incode/react-hotel-booking-app/README.md

-## A React Web application that manages the process of booking a hotel room
+### A React application that manages the process of booking a hotel room

 ### `Features`
 - responsive app